Molokai, Hawaii

 Kalaupapa National Historical Park

-This is the site that most visitors come specifically to see.
-Kalaupapa is a flat peninsula on the island’s north coast, cut off from the rest of Molokai by sea cliffs that are among the tallest in the world (up to 1,010 metres).
-Between 1866 and 1969, the Hawaiian government forcibly exiled people diagnosed with Hansen’s disease (leprosy) to this peninsula.
-Approximately 8,000 people were sent here over a century; the last patient died in 2023.
-Father Damien de Veuster, the Belgian priest who came voluntarily to serve the exiles in 1873 and died of the disease himself in 1889, was canonised by Pope Benedict XVI in 2009.
+Between 1866 and 1969, the Hawaiian government forcibly exiled people diagnosed with Hansen’s disease (leprosy) to the Kalaupapa Peninsula, a flat land mass on the island’s north coast cut off from the rest of Molokai by sea cliffs up to 1,010 metres, among the tallest in the world.
+Approximately 8,000 people were sent here over a century.
+Father Damien de Veuster, a Belgian priest who came voluntarily to serve the exiles in 1873 and died of the disease himself in 1889, was canonised by Pope Benedict XVI in 2009.

 Halawa Valley